florencex5/florencex5/README.md

 * [**Series 3: Collaborative Action Points for Auto Industry Sustainable Development**](https://github.com/florencex5/Crude_Oil_Finance_Project_2.git)👩🏻‍💻

-👀 Behind the "My Projects"
+👀 Behind the "My Projects" -- Crude Oil ➔ EV ➔ Auto Industry
 -
-* **Projects 1 【Crude Oil ➔ EV ➔ Auto Industry】**
 * The summer of 2023 in New York, the sky ablaze with shades of orange.
 It was the spark of an idea that birthed this project series.
 * Series 2 just witnessed my maiden attempt at technical analysis.
-Hold the applause though, because, you know, no guarantees on the accuracy.Duh🥳
+Hold the applause though, because, you know, no guarantees on the accuracy.Duh~🥳
-  * Hey there🤩 If you've stumbled upon these lines, chances are we share a common passion(E.g. Crude oil market, Electric vehicle, Hydrogen economy,etc.)So, handle my projects with care, won't you?
+* Hey there😃 If you've stumbled upon these lines, chances are we share a common passion(E.g. Crude oil market, Electric vehicle, Hydrogen economy,etc.)So, handle my projects with care, won't you?
-  * Well, that's a wrap for this project series.
-But, it's not a farewell; think of it more like the kickoff for my adventure into the realms of Crude Oil, Automakers, and the ever-pressing issue of Climate Change.
-Stick around; it's about to get interesting😝

 🌈 My Weekend: